elegant-scipy/elegant-scipy/markdown/ch2.markdown

 *edges* between the vertices.
 In NetworkX, you have `Graph` objects consisting of `nodes` and `edges` between the nodes.
 Oh well.

-Graphs are a natural representation for a bewildering array of data.
+Graphs are a natural representation for a bewildering variety of data.
 Pages on the world wide web, for example, can comprise nodes, while links between those pages can be, well, links.
 Or, in so-called *transcriptional networks*, nodes represent genes and edges connect genes that have a direct influence on each other's expression.